Related ToolsLookerTableauPower BiDomoQlik Sense

 What Makes Qlik Sense Stand Out

 The associative engine is Qlik’s killer feature.
-Instead of pre-defining drill-down paths (region → state → city), users can explore data in any direction.
-Click on a product category and Qlik instantly highlights all related customers, time periods, regions, and sales reps.
-Then click on a region and see all related products, time periods, and sales reps.
-No pre-built drill paths needed.
+Instead of pre-defining drill-down paths (region to state to city), users explore data in any direction.
+Click a product category and Qlik highlights all related customers, time periods, regions, and sales reps.
+Click a region and see all related products and reps.
+This surfaces hidden relationships - a user who notices an underperforming product + region + rep combination can investigate without filing a report request.

 AI Capabilities in Qlik Sense